 LHC will not merge the public housing waiting list with the waiting list for any other program the LHC operates.
-When there are insufficient applicants on a site-based waiting list, LHC will contact applicants on the other site-based waiting lists who may qualify for the type of housing with insufficient applicants.
-"Insufficient applicants" on a list will be defined as not enough families to fill vacancies for at least 12 to 24 months, based on anticipated turnover at the developments.
+When there are insufficient applicants on a site-based waiting list, LHC may contact applicants on the other site-based waiting lists who may qualify for available vacancies with insufficient applicants.
+"Insufficient applicants" on a list will be defined as not enough families to fill long term vacancies or allow LHC to increase occupancy, based on anticipated turnover at the developments.

 Every reasonable action will be taken by LHC to assure that applicants can make informed choices regarding the development(s) in which they wish to reside.
 LHC will disclose information to applicants regarding the location of available sites, occupancy number and size of accessible units.
 LHC will also include basic information relative to amenities such as day care, security, transportation, training programs, and an estimate of the period of time the applicant will likely have to wait to be admitted to units of different types.
+No adverse actions against these applicants for not taking the unit at an alternative site.